 13. If the SMF interacted with the PCF in step 1b or 2, the SMF notifies the PCF whether the PCC decision could be enforced or not by performing an SMF initiated SM Policy Association Modification procedure.

-6.X.3 Impacts Analysis
+6.X.3 Impacts on services, entities and interfaces

-Editor's note: This clause describes impacts to existing entities and interfaces.
+Editor's note: This clause describes impacts to services, entities and interfaces.

 SMF: The SMF initiates the PDU session modification procedure to modify the delivery mode of an MBS session, based on local policy or triggers from the PCF/UDM/AMF/UE.